Q. What is the deadline to enter?

 Q. Can I enter the same project into multiple categories?

 A. Yes.
-You can submit the same project in up to two categories.
+You can submit the same project in up to three categories.
 Judges will not move projects between categories.

 Q. I entered a project last year, and then updated it.
 Can I enter it again?